Skip to content

 Why This Matters for You and Your Family

 When a manufacturer like Tremcar suffers a breach, the information inside its systems often includes details about employees, customers, suppliers, and business partners.
-If your name, address, email, phone number, or financial records were stored in those files, they are now in the hands of criminals.
+If your name, address, email, phone number, or financial records were stored in those files, they may now be in the hands of criminals.
 Once stolen data surfaces on a ransomware leak site, it circulates quickly among other threat actors who repurpose it for identity theft, phishing, or extortion attempts against you and your family.

 The Doxxing and Identity-Chain Risks